How do I optimize my Cookie banner? 5 ways (+ Bonus Tip)

 A 2021 Finnish study examined the influence of the color and position of Accept/Decline buttons on user choices for cookies.
 The findings were:

-– Color of buttons: Users were more likely to accept cookies if the Accept button was blue and the Decline button was gray, instead of both buttons being the same color.
+- Color of buttons: Users were more likely to accept cookies if the Accept button was blue and the Decline button was gray, rather than both buttons being the same color.

 - Position of buttons: The position of the Accept button (to the left or right of the Decline button) did not significantly affect the acceptance rate.